MonashBEST-Engineering/KnowledgeTransfer/content/Workshop Management/Local Area Induction Script.md

 You are allowed to enter this space if you:

   > **Are a current Monash student and have not finished your studies and been course completed.**
-  > If you are a current member of MBEST.
-  > If you have card access.
+  > If you are a current member of MBEST and if you have card access.

 **If you do not have card access but need access to the space, please speak to Makerspace staff.**